THE KILLING OF KEITH LAMONT SCOTT

 "While police did give him several commands, he did not aggressively approach them or raise his hands at members of law enforcement at any time.
 It is impossible to discern from the videos what, if anything, Mr Scott is holding in his hands," Bamberg said in a statement.

-Scott was shot as he walked slowly backward with his hands by his side, Bamberg said.
+Scott was shot as he walked slowly backwards with his hands by his side, Bamberg said.

 The lawyer said at a news conference earlier in the day that Scott's wife witnessed his killing, "and that's something she will never, ever forget."